-Seascape Caribbean works at the forefront of the industry to improve the capacity, predictability and durability of coral restoration projects.
-Andrew Ross is a founding member to the Coral Restoration Consortium; a NOAA-facilitated global collaborative of coral restoration practitioners, working to bring the concept to the mainstream.
+Seascape Caribbean works at the forefront of the industry to improve the capacity, predictability and durability of coral restoration projects and is a founding member to the Coral Restoration Consortium; a NOAA-facilitated global collaborative of coral restoration practitioners, working to bring the concept to the mainstream.

-Seascape Caribbean has developed methods for rapid, low-cost deployment of permanent sand anchors for coral nurseries, marker buoys and light vessels employing adapted manta and cement sand-plugs set through hydraulic liquefaction.
+Seascape Caribbean has developed rapid, low-cost deployment of permanent sand/rubble anchors for coral nurseries, marker buoys and light vessels via hydraulic liquefaction and amenable to smaller work vessels.

 Seascape Caribbean, in collaboration with D&E Marine of Montego Bay, has developed high-survivorship methods for the large turf-plug removal and relocation of Thalassia seagrasses employing hydraulic cutters.

 Early assays culturing elkhorn coral (Acropora palmata) nubbins in a Drop-Loop Line Nursery (BDL) at the Doctor’s Cave Bathing Beach Club in Montego Bay, Jamaica, circa 2006.
 Several fo these corals are still alive on the reef, to be reemployed in the current “reboot” of this work at Doctor’s Cave.

 A staghorn coral (Acropora cervicornis) nubbin recently set to culture and illustrating healing and new polyp formation at the Goldeney Resort and Oracabessa Bay Fish Sanctuary in St. Mary, Jamaica, in 2009.

 Growing staghorn coral (Acropora cervicornis) in a buoyant drop-attachment line nursery at the Goldeney Resort in Oracabessa Bay, St Mary, Jamaica.